Liverpool powers back to the top

 Wijnaldum made way for Trent Alexander-Arnold's welcome return from injury, with the England international following Firmino in forcing a fine late stop from Boruc.

-Liverpool has 10 days off before hosting Bayern Munich in the UEFA Champions League, with its game in hand on Manchester City coming at Manchester United on 25 February (AEDT).
+Liverpool has 10 days off before hosting Bayern Munich in the UEFA Champions League, with its game in hand on Manchester City coming at Manchester United on 25 February (NZDT).